Earthshot-Labs/earthshot_model_utils/README.md

 `getNearbyMatureForestPercentiles`

 # Examples:
-There is a notebook in the science repo with examples of usage for each function: https://github.com/Earthshot-Labs/science/blob/master/Ad-hoc_project_analyses/Deepdive_automation_examples.ipynb
+There is a notebook in the science repo with examples of usage for each function in the testing folder

 # Issues: